agentm/project-m36/README.markdown

 Project:M36 implements a relational algebra engine as inspired by the writings of Chris Date.

+## Quick Install

+Project:M36 can be downloaded and run via docker, which supports Windows 10, macOS, and Linux.

+Run `docker run -it projectm36/project-m36 tutd` to start the TutorialD command line interface.

 ## Description

 Unlike most database management systems (DBMS), Project:M36 is opinionated software which adheres strictly to the mathematics of the relational algebra.
 The purpose of this adherence is to prove that software which implements mathematically-sound design principles reaps benefits in the form of code clarity, consistency, performance, and future-proofing.